 Where does the future lie for Fiona and FM Coaching?
 The personal development expert reminds us of her passion for helping women in business, sharing her plans about taking part in a Stormont initiative to assist women in politics.
 “I’m also interested in working with organisations across the board to help them communicate more effectively and strengthen the local economy.
 So, I invite all businesses and organisations to reach out and get in touch.”

-**Those wishing to learn more about the value of executive coaching and the various services offered by FM Coaching are invited to learn more about the business by visiting the company’s official website.
+For more, check out our full interview with Fiona.
+Those wishing to learn more about the value of executive coaching and the various services offered by FM Coaching are invited to learn more about the business by visiting the company’s official website.
 Interested parties and those wishing to book appointments and consultations are also invited to reach out to Fiona Molloy directly via LinkedIn.